architect/arc.codes/public/primitives/ws.md

-# WebSocket Functions
+# Web Sockets

-## Real time apps composed of fast, tiny functions
+## Real time web apps composed of tiny functions

 > `.arc` abstracts API Gateway configuration and provisioning, while `@architect/functions` (optionally) adds a very light but powerful API shim to Lambda for working with WebSockets